nadeemlab/DeepLIIF/README.md

 All the libraries and pretrained models have already been set up there.
 The user can directly run DeepLIIF on their images using the instructions given in the Google CoLab project.

+## Registration:
+To register the acquired mpIF images over the IHC images, you can use the registration framework in the 'Registration directory.
+Please refer to the README file provided in the same directory for more details.

 ## More options?
 You can find more options in:
 * **DeepLIIF/options/base_option.py** for basic options for training and testing purposes.
 * **DeepLIIF/options/train_options.py** for advanced training options.
 * **DeepLIIF/options/test_options.py** for advanced testing options.
 * **DeepLIIF/options/processing_options.py** for advanced pre/post-processing options.
+* **DeepLIIF/options/Registration_App.py** for registering pathology crops and slides.

 ## Issues
 Please report all issues on the public forum.